Shops boarded up as Dutch brace for fourth night of coronavirus riots

 Schools and non-essential shops across the Netherlands have been shut since mid-December.
 Bars and restaurants were closed two months earlier.
 The country’s death toll stands at 13,664, with 956,867 infections to date.

-Reporting by Anthony Deutsch; Editing by Clarence Fernandez, Catherine Evans and Peter Graff
+Reporting by Anthony Deutsch; Editing by Clarence Fernandez, Catherine Evans, Peter Graff and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.